pimcore/pimcore/doc/User_Documentation/01_Objects/01_Grid_Configuration_General.md

 ## Savind & Sharing

-You can define define a favourite config for each object folder and share it with your friends.
+You can define a favourite config for each object folder and share it with your friends.

 ![Configurator Button Expanded](../img/gridconfig/configurator_button_expanded.png)